NeXTLinux/nextlinux-engine/docs/content/docs/releasenotes/0.7.0/data_matching_rollback.md

     Note: if something went wrong and you want to undo the progress you've made, just make the same set of calls as the last two steps in the same order but with the `to_distro` values set to 'rhel'.

-    1. Now, ensure you are back where you have access to the main Anchore API and the Anchore CLI installed.
+    1. Now, ensure you are back where you have access to the main Nextlinux API and the Nextlinux CLI installed.
 Disable the existing rhel feed groups

     ```
     nextlinux-cli system feeds config vulnerabilities --disable --group rhel:5